pflanze/website/data/projects.en-projekte.md

 ## Data science & OpenStreetMap

-Working with a scientist, I'm developing a code base in Rust to evaluate [health data from Brazil](https://github.com/climatehealthsim/brazildata).
+Working with a scientist, I'm developing a codebase in Rust to evaluate [health data from Brazil](https://github.com/climatehealthsim/brazildata).
 This also includes the extraction of geographical data from OpenStreetMap.
 The